zakmasood/CLI---LOGIC-SIM/README.md

 general knowledge.

 Current gates: [ AND, NOT, OR, XOR, NAND, NOR ]
-Plans - Add different customizable modules and gates such as:
+<br>Plans - Add different customizable modules and gates such as:</br>
 <br>-- HDD / SDD</br>
 -- Clock
 <br>-- Some other things</br>